 * “Across the entire universe.
 Never stopping, never faltering, never fading.
 People and planets and stars will become dust, and the dust will become atoms, and the atoms will become nothing.
 And the wavelength will continue, breaking through the Rift at the heart of the Medusa Cascade into every dimension, every parallel, every single corner of creation.
 This is my ultimate victory, Doctor!
 The destruction of reality itself!”

-* “Just my luck.
-I climb through two miles of ventilation shafts, chasing life signs on this thing, and who do I find?
+* “So who do I find?
 Mickey Mouse” “You can talk, Captain Cheesecake” “Aww, it’s good to see you.
 And that’s Beefcake” Now kiss.

 * “The man who abhors violence, never carrying a gun, but this is the truth, Doctor.
 You take ordinary people and you fashion them into weapons.
 Behold your Children of Time, transformed into murderers.
 I made the Daleks, Doctor.
 You made this”.